MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/privileged-container-exclusion-not-working.md

 ---
-title: Excluding privileged containers fails
+title: Azure Policy fails to exclude privileged containers from AKS
-description: Provides a workaround to an issue where excluding privileged containers fails. ms.date: 04/02/2024 ms.reviewer: momajed, cssakscic ms.service: azure-kubernetes-service
+description: Provides a workaround to an issue where Azure Policy fails to exclude privileged containers from Azure Kubernetes Service (AKS). ms.date: 04/02/2024 ms.reviewer: momajed, cssakscic ms.service: azure-kubernetes-service